 - Operation Long Reach, which was the Chu Pong phase, comprising two operations: Operation All the Way (27 October–9 November 1965) conducted by the 1st Air Cavalry Brigade and Operation Silver Bayonet I (9–18 November 1965) conducted by the 3rd Air Cavalry Brigade.

 - Operation Thần Phong 7 (18-26 November 1965) conducted by the ARVN Airborne Brigade in conjunction with the 2nd Air Cavalry Brigade conducting Operation Silver Bayonet II in the Ia Drang area.
 It was the final Ia Drang exploitation phase.

-the process of which is based on a close cooperation between the two allied forces and characterized by a special procedure of "common operational concept, common intelligence, common reserve, and separate command"
+This joint ARVN-US Campaign was characterized by a particular procedure of "common operational concept, common intelligence, common reserve, and separate command.